 It's not just pupils that are up to date with technology.
 Parents and teachers are hot on their heels, and we're exploring just how technology has changed the way the two communicate.

+As little as 15 years ago, communication between teachers and parents relied on the child, letters, phone calls or meetings.
+These methods, although still around today, can be problematic.
+Children can forget, letters can get lost, phone calls can be missed, and meetings can be inconvenient.
+The rise of technology has revolutionised the way in which teachers communicate with parents, and there are now so many options when it comes to ensuring everyone is up to date.
 Websites and emails were perhaps the first breakthroughs that began to change the way school and home talked to each other.
 Websites can list information such as term times, uniform policies, and school events.
-This allows parents to find out crucial information at times when the school isn’t necessarily contactable, like weekends and half terms.
+This allows parents to find out crucial information at times when the school isn't necessarily contactable, like weekends and half terms.
 Emails completely changed the contact between parents and the teachers themselves too.
 They are direct, can be accessed at any time, and are much more convenient than phone calls and meetings.

 Of course, our aim with Schools Buddy is to make parent communication in general even easier using digital methods.
 Apps themselves are relatively new to the world of education, but ours goes one step further, and can include the child in the communication too.
 Most people have smart devices these days, and an app that all parties involved can see means that everyone is kept up to date.
 Schools Buddy uses push notifications, which work in a